eadehemingway/d3-week/projects.md

 - ability to zoom into the graph
 - ability to hide parts or show parts of the graph
 - buttons that allow the user to control the look of the graph

+Start off using dummy data, and if you have time replace it with real world data!